 Noncustodial parents who owe DSS child support arrears can improve their future, and their children's, by taking the necessary steps to lower their debt or to bring their child support order into line with their income.
-Many more parents qualify for these programs than take advantage of them.
-Debt is associated with lower child support payments, greater parental depression and poor health, worsened family relationships, less effective parenting, and deteriorating child behavior.
+Many parents qualify for the programs described below but few take advantage of them.
+To date, OCSS has reduced over $225 million of debt owed to the government and what we have seen is that reducing debt leads to increased child support payments.

 If you have questions about any of these programs, email us at firstname.lastname@example.org with the program’s name, for instance, “MOTS” or “Arrears Cap,” in the email subject line.